 Les Petites Filles modèles (Model Little Girls) is the second of the Fleurville trilogy, coming after Les Malheurs de Sophie (Sophie’s Misfortunes) and before Les Vacances (Holidays), and was published in 1858.
 La Comtesse de Ségur describes the relationship between three girls, Camille, Madeleine and Marguerite, who are shaken up by the arrival of a fourth, Sophie.
-This novel explores good and evil, and is one of the first with a little girl heroine, before Victor Hugo’s Cosette (1862) and Lewis Carroll’s Alice (1865).
+This novel explores good and evil.
+It is one of the first with a little girl heroine, before Victor Hugo’s Cosette (1862) and Lewis Carroll’s Alice in Wonderland (1865).

-Pierre Larousse invented the encyclopedic dictionary with the publication of his seventeen-volume Grand Dictionnaire universel (Great Universal Dictionary) in the nineteenth century.
-He wrote the better part of the work himself over the last eleven years of his life.
+Pierre Larousse invented the encyclopedic dictionary with the publication of his 17-volume Grand Dictionnaire universel (Great Universal Dictionary) in the 19th century.
+He wrote the better part of the work himself over the last 11 years of his life.
 It is the first work to mix a dictionary of the French language and a dictionary of proper names with a number of long encyclopedic articles.
 The first volume appeared in 1863.
 Pierre Larousse died in 1875, before the final volumes had been published.

 Chéri, the story of the relationship between a 50-year-old courtesan and her young lover, was written in 1912, well before Colette’s affair with Bertrand, her husband Henry de Jouvenel’s son, although the novel was not published until 1920.
 Chéri is a bittersweet tale of impending loss that probes deep into the human psyche and offers an ironic depiction of the Parisian demi-monde.
 It is one of Colette’s major works.

 Le Diable au corps (The Devil in the Flesh) is a partly autobiographic description of World War I through the eyes of a precocious teenager involved in an affair with the wife of a soldier who is away, fighting on the front.
-Grasset’s decision to publish the work in 1923 ran the risk of offending public opinion in a country mourning its war heroes and that had made patriotic sacrifice its prime value.
-The author Raymond Radiguet died of typhoid fever the same year at the age of 20, adding another dimension to his myth.
+Grasset’s decision to publish the work in 1923 ran the risk of offending public opinion in a country that was still mourning its war heroes and had made patriotic sacrifice a key value.
+The author Raymond Radiguet died of typhoid fever that same year at the age of 20, adding another dimension to his myth.